rajsiddarth/Neural_Net/Readme.md

 ii. *NN_Multiclass*: NN Algorithm for multi class classification implemented in R using neuralnet library and iris dataset

-iii. *Nnet_multiclass*: Building multi class cassification neural network model to predict alphabet id using alphabet_features.txt data set.Variable description as given below

-  *Each row data collected from image of Hindi alphabet

-  *Target attribute is the alphabet id

-  *72 attributes are features collected from the image of the alphabet

-  *Each row has details about one alphabet

-iv. *Classification_model1*: NN Algorithm for two class classification implemented in R using neuralnet library on Bank data set with variable description as given below:
+iii. *Classification_model1*: NN Algorithm for two class classification implemented in R using neuralnet library on Bank data set with variable description as given below:

 *Variable Description for Classification_model1*: